Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Simulation Results

 \section{Simulation Results}

 In this section, we provide numerical examples to assess the performance of the proposed algorithms for joint transmit beamformers and receive~\ac{PS} ratios optimization.
 We consider a \ac{SWIPT} system with $K\!=\!2$ \acp{UE} being served by a \ac{BS} equipped with a \ac{ULA} of $N_t\!=\!8$ antenna elements.
 For simplicity, we assume identical parameters for all \acp{UE}.
 Specifically, we set noise variance $\delta_k^2\!=\!-50$~dBm and $\sigma_k^2\!=\!-70$~dBm; \ac{EH} conversion efficiency~$\zeta_k\!=\!0.8, \ \forall t, k$~\cite{Shi-SWIPT-2014}.
-Without loss of generality, we assume maximum battery capacity $B_k^{\mathrm{max}}\!=\!10$~Joules; energy consumption of front-end circuit $P_k^{\mathrm{cir}}\!=\!0$~dBm; energy efficiency of decoder circuit $\vartheta_k^d\!=\!0.5$~[Joules/bit]; normalized frame duration~$T_f\!=\!1$; and scaling factor~$\omega_k~\!=~\!150, \ \forall t, k$.
+Without loss of generality, we assume maximum battery capacity $B_k^{\mathrm{max}}\!=\!10$~Joules; fixed energy consumption $P_k^{\mathrm{cir}}\!=\!0$~dBm; energy efficiency of decoder circuit $\vartheta_k^d\!=\!0.5$~[Joules/bit]; normalized frame duration~$T_f\!=\!1$; and scaling factor~$\omega_k~\!=~\!150, \ \forall t, k$.
 Further, we consider a Poisson arrival process $A_k\!\sim\!\mathrm{Pois}(\alpha)$ with allowable queue backlog $Q_k^{\mathrm{th}}\!=\!5$~bits and tolerable violation probability $\epsilon\!=\!10\%$ in problem~\eqref{eq:P1-prob}~\cite{Dileep_Globecom2020}.
 We set the fixed minimum harvested power requirement $\ddot{e}_k(t)\!=\!10$~dBm, $ \forall t, k$ in problem~\eqref{eq:P1b_InfB}.
 Finally, we set the step size $\beta = 0.25$ in expressions~\eqref{eq:KKT-i, f update}.
-If not mentioned otherwise the results are averaged over randomly generated 3000 channel realizations.
+If not mentioned otherwise, we consider problem~\eqref{eq:P1-prob} and all the results are averaged over randomly generated 3000 channel realizations.